On weak and strong solutions of time inhomogeneous It\^o's equations with VMO diffusion and Morrey drift

 Even the case when $\sigma$ is constant and the process is nondegenerate attracted very much attention.
 M. R\"ockner and the author in \cite{KR_05} proved, among other things, the existence of strong solutions when $b\in L_{p,q}$ under condition \eqref{6.12.1}.
 If $b$ is bounded A. Shaposhnikov (\cite{Sh_14}, \cite{Sh_17}) proved the so called path-by-path uniqueness, which, basically, means that for almost any trajectory $w_{t}$ there is only one solution (adapted or not).
 This result was already announced by A. Davie before with a very entangled proof which left many doubtful.

 In a fundamental work by L.~Beck, F.~Flandoli, M.~Gubinelli, and M.~Maurelli (\cite{BFGM_19}) the authors investigate such equations from the points of view of It\^o stochastic equations, stochastic transport equations, and stochastic continuity equations.
 Their article contains an enormous amount of information and a vast references list.
 In what concerns our situation they require ($\sigma$ constant and the process is nondegenerate) what they call LPS-condition (slightly imprecise): $b\in L_{p,q,\loc}$, $q<\infty$, with equality in \eqref{6.12.1} in place of $<$, or $p=d$ and $\|b\|_{L_{p,\infty}}$ to be sufficiently small, or else that $b(t,\cdot)$ be continuous as an $L_{d}(\bR^{d})$-function, and they prove strong solvability and strong uniqueness (actually, path-by-path-uniqueness which is stronger) only for {\em almost all\/} starting points $x$.
 Concerning the strong solutions starting from any point $x$ in the {\em time dependent\/} case with singular $b$ and constant $\sigma$ probably the best results belong to R\"ockner and Zhao \cite{RZ_21}, where, among very many other things, they prove existence and uniqueness of strong solutions of equations like \eqref{6.15.2} with $b\in L_{p,q}$ and $p,q<\infty$, with equality in \eqref{6.12.1} in place of $<$, or when $b(t,\cdot)$ is continuous as an $L_{d}(\bR^{d})$-function.
+In the recent paper \cite{KM_23} the authors consider the equations with constant $\sigma$ and the drift term more general than in \cite{RZ_21} in some respects, however, not completely covering all possible drifts in \cite{RZ_21}.
+In Section \ref{section 2.28.1} of the current paper we present a conjecture and its intuitive justification concerning the existence of strong solutions in the case of {\em nonconstant\/} diffusion and singular drift which is valid for the results in \cite{RZ_21}.

 Coming back to weak solutions it is worth saying that restricting the situation to the one when $\sigma$ and $b$ are independent of time allows one to relax the above conditions significantly further, see, for instance, \cite{KS_19} and the references therein.